In the world of politics, business and personal development, leadership isn’t just a buzzword—it’s the cornerstone of success.

 Understanding what works and what doesn’t will also help you take charge in improving your company’s marketing methods to generate more leads and attract more potential customers.
 Marketing is everyone’s business—from the corner office to the front lines.

 The priority of business is to attract interested prospects.
-The second is to convert them into customers, buying from you rather than someone else.
+The second is to convert them into customers who buy from you rather than from someone else.

 Your sales strategies and techniques in this area can make you or break you.
-Being in charge, you must guide and enable a continued effort to increase conversion rates.
+In your role, you must guide and enable continued efforts to increase conversion rates.

 How can your company convert more prospects into paying customers?
 The answer begins with a leadership understanding of why prospects buy and don’t.